Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending against Inference Attacks in FL

 \descr{Unconstrained Attack.} Table~\ref{infattacknodefense} reports the performance of the membership inference attack in the settings discussed above, with no deployed defenses.
 This shows that the global attacker can perform a more effective attack compared to the local one (e.g., 91\% vs. 75\% accuracy on CIFAR100).

 \descr{Norm Bounding and Weak DP.} In Section~\ref{sec:poisoning-defenses}, we have showed that these two defenses are relatively effective against backdoor attacks.
 However, as explained, we do not expect them to protect against membership inference.
-In Table~\ref{infattacknodefense}, we report the accuracy of the attack on CIFAR100 and Purchase100 using norm bounding and weak DP defenses, confirming that neither is effective.
-For instance, in CIFAR100, applying norm bounding with norm bound 15 only reduces the accuracy of a passive attack from 73\% to 72\%.
-With Purchase100, norm bounding plus Gaussian noise ($\sigma=0.006$) reduces the attack accuracy from 65\% to 62\%.
+In Table~\ref{infattacknodefense}, we report the accuracy of the attack on CIFAR100, Purchase100, and Texas100 using norm bounding and weak DP defenses, confirming that neither is effective.
+For instance, in CIFAR100, applying norm bounding with norm bound 15 only reduces the accuracy of a passive attack from 73\% to 72\%. \ndss{Norm bounding plus Gaussian noise ($\sigma=0.006$) reduces the attack accuracy from 65\% to 62\% in Purchase100 and to 60\% in Texas100.}

 \descr{LDP and CDP.} Next, we experiment with DP.
 As we need to make sure to provide reasonable utility for the main task, we first set to find a privacy budget yielding acceptable utility and then perform the attack in that setting.
-Table~\ref{infutilityacc} reports model accuracy in an FL setting with 4 participants.
+Table~\ref{infattacknodefense} reports model accuracy in an FL setting with 4 participants.
 It shows that we get acceptable accuracies with LDP and CDP with, respectively, $\epsilon=8.6$ and $\epsilon=5.8$ ($\delta=10^{-5}$ in both cases).
-We then apply CDP (Algorithm~\ref{alg:cdpalgo}) and LDP (Algorithm~\ref{alg:ldpalgo}), using these $\epsilon$ values, and measure their effectiveness against white-box membership inference attack.
+Considering the achieved main task accuracies, we then apply CDP (Algorithm~\ref{alg:cdpalgo}) and LDP (Algorithm~\ref{alg:ldpalgo}), using these $\epsilon$ values, and measure their effectiveness against white-box membership inference attack.

 We find that LDP does mitigate the attack, as reported in Table~\ref{infattacknodefense}.
-Even against the most powerful active attack (i.e., isolating gradient), LDP decreases attack accuracy from around 91\% to around 53\% on the CIFAR100 dataset.
-In the local passive attacker case, it decreases attack accuracy from around 68\% to 54\% in Purchase100.
+Even against the most powerful active attack (i.e., isolating gradient), LDP decreases attack accuracy from around 91\% to around 53\% on the CIFAR100 dataset. \ndss{In the local passive attacker case, it decreases attack accuracy from around 68\% to 54\% in Purchase100 and from 66\% to 58\% in Texas100. }

 Finally, in Table~\ref{infattacknodefense}, we also present the results of our experiments when CDP is used to defend against the attack, showing that it is overall successful.
 Since, in this setting, the server is assumed to be trusted, we do not assess the global attacker case.
-For instance, against a passive local attacker, CDP reduces attack accuracy from 73\% to 58\% with CIFAR100, and from 68\% to 55\% against an active local attacker with Purchase100.
+For instance, CDP reduces attack accuracy against a passive local attacker from 73\% to 58\% in CIFAR100 and from 68\% to 55\% against an active local attacker in Purchase100. \ndss{In Texas100, it mitigates the passive local attack by reducing the attack accuracy from 62\% to 54\%.}

 \reduce\reduce